Gravity Emerges From The Energy-Time Domain

 History

-The development of Charge Admittance theory is rooted in the groundbreaking work of key figures in the history of physics, whose collective insights have shaped our understanding of energy, matter, and the universe.
+The development of Charge Admittance (CA) is rooted in the groundbreaking work of key figures in physics, whose collective insights have shaped our understanding of energy, matter, and the universe.

-From Galileo’s early studies of free-falling bodies to Newton’s formulation of universal gravitation, and later Einstein’s revolutionary General Relativity, each development has been instrumental in refining our understanding of gravity through the concept of mass.
-Galileo demonstrated that objects fall at the same rate regardless of their mass, laying the groundwork for a universal law.
-Newton extended this by mathematically defining gravity as a force between masses, which depended on their mutual attraction.
+From Galileo’s early studies of free-falling bodies to Newton’s formulation of universal gravitation, and later Einstein’s General Relativity, each development refined the concept of gravity through the lens of mass.
+Galileo demonstrated that objects fall at the same rate regardless of their mass, establishing the foundation for a universal gravitational principle.
+Newton formalized this with his force law, describing gravity as an attraction between masses.

 State of the Art